West Herzegovina Canton: Climate

 In all towns in the canton of western Herzegovina, the sub-Mediterranean climate type prevails, except in Ljubuški, where the Mediterranean climate predominates.
 There is also a significant difference between the sub-Mediterranean climate in Posušje and the sub-Mediterranean climate in Široki Brijeg and Grude.
 In Posušje, mountain and Mediterranean influences collide, so the sub-Mediterranean climate in Posušje is harsher and closer to the temperate mountain climate prevailing in the area of Tribistovo, Radovnje, etc. Summers in western Herzegovina are hot and temperatures exceed 35 degrees.
 In winter, snow is also not impossible in Ljubuški, but it is more frequent and common in the northernmost towns, especially in Posušje, where it sometimes falls profusely and remains for a long time.

 Politics and government

-Assembly
+Legislative branch

 The Assembly of the West Herzegovina Canton (Skupština Županije Zapadnohercegovačke) is the legislature of the West Herzegovina Canton, serving as the unicameral representative body of the citizens of the West Herzegovina Canton.
 It has 23 representatives elected directly at the Bosnian general election.
 The representatives have a four-year term.
 The Assembly enacts the local Constitution, laws and other regulations and elects the Government.

+The current composition of the Assembly of the West Herzegovina Canton is: